v1.0.0

 ... # Your code to convert units here.

-And then plot
+And then plot to visualize the data

 fig, ax = plt.subplots()